RocketMap/RocketMap/docs/extras/geofences.md

 With the help of geofences you can define your search area even better.
 This feature let's you line out areas you are interested in without scanning overhead.
 Also you can exclude areas where no scan should happen due to the sake of security or respective issues.
 Lastly, with Geofences you can scan geometries which were not possible to define in before.

+## Speed
+The included algorithm should be fast enough, but if you see your geofencing takes too long, there are some things you can do to improve geofencing times:

+  * Try to make the polygon simpler removing vertexes.
+  * Reduce step size to better fit your polygon.
+  * Install ``matplotlib``.

-## Requirements
+## Matplotlib
-No exclusive requirement is needed in general, but we try to rely on the powerful ``matplotlib`` python package which is installed via the standard procedure of ``pip install -r requirements.txt``.
+The geofence calculations can be faster if the powerful ``matplotlib`` python package is installed, in that case it will use it instead of the included algorithm to check if a point is inside an area.
+The real improvement varies a lot between setups but it should be faster anyway, in tests we have seen it ranging from 12% to 100%.

+The install procedure is the same as any other python package:
+``pip install matplotlib``

+You can see in the logs if RM is using ``matplotlib`` or not for the calculations.
 While this is a powerful tool, it also has its downsides that it may not be supported on certain devices, for example older Raspberry Pi.
-If you know that you let your setup run on such a machine, make sure to remove the ``matplotlib`` line from ``requirements.txt`` before you install them.
-Also enable the ``-nmpl`` / ``--no-matplotlib`` flag via CLI or by uncommenting the ``no-matplotlib`` line in the configuration file, referring to ``config/config.ini.example`` to look-up any changes to your current setup.

 ## How to use?
 1. Define areas which you like geofence or exclude, from your standard hex.
 Best done via an online tool.
 The resulting format needs to match the content of ``geofences/geofence.txt.example`` or ``geofences/excluded.txt.example``.